oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 An Issuer MUST NOT allow any content to be selectively disclosable that is critical for evaluating the SD-JWT's authenticity or validity.
-The exact list of such content will depend on the application and SHOULD be listed by any application-specific profile of SD-JWT.
+The exact list of such content will depend on the application and SHOULD be listed by any application-specific profiles of SD-JWT.
 The following is a list of registered JWT claim names that SHOULD be considered as
 security-critical: